llbranco/PPPwn_STvBox/README.md

 in a near future I want to provide support for more devices

 > [!NOTE]
-> credits for everyone that made PPPwn, PPPwn_Cpp, PPPwn_pi possible and me for this image
+> credits for everyone that made armbian, goldhen, PPPwn, PPPwn_Cpp, PI-Pwn-Stooged possible and me for this image